Translate

 Respondents should be aware that responses to this RFI are subject to the “New Jersey Open Public Records Act” (N.J.S.A.
 47:1A-1 et seq.), as amended and including all applicable regulations and policies and applicable case law, including the New Jersey Right-to-Know law.
 All information submitted in response to the RFI is considered public information, notwithstanding any disclaimers to the contrary, except as may be exempted from public disclosure by OPRA and the common law.

-Any proprietary and/or confidential information submitted in response to this RFI will be redacted by the Authority.
 A person or entity submitting a response to this RFI may designate specific information as not subject to disclosure pursuant to the exceptions to OPRA found at N.J.S.A.
 47:1A-1.1, when such person or entity has a good faith legal and/or factual basis for such assertion (i.e. information that may be included in another ongoing public procurement or solicitation).
 The Authority reserves the right to make the determination as to what is proprietary or confidential and will advise the person or entity accordingly.
 The Authority will not honor any attempt to designate the entirety of a submission as proprietary, confidential and/or to claim copyright protection for the entire proposal.
+In the event it receives an OPRA request that encompasses the response, the Authority will redact any information that is not subject to OPRA, including proprietary and/or confidential information.
 In the event of any challenge to the Respondent’s assertion of confidentiality with which the Authority does not concur, the Respondent shall be solely responsible for defending its designation.

 REQUEST FOR EXPRESSIONS OF INTEREST (RFEI)